homebridge-simplisafe3/homebridge-simplisafe3/README.md

 #### `debug`
 Type: boolean (default `false`)

-Switch this on to get more details around your sensors in your Homebridge logs.
+Switch this on to get more details about your sensors and plugin behavior in your Homebridge logs.
+This can be useful if you are having trouble or need to report an issue.
 To see all messages the Homebridge debug (`-D`) option must also be enabled.

 #### `subscriptionId`
 Type: string